FireworksProject/Hackers_and_Hitchhikers_Guide/src/bizmodel/purpose.md

 Then, several years later, around 1914, cars became more affordable and reliable, thanks to the [assembly lines of the Ford Motor company][2].
-Now as more of your neighbors are able to purchased cars you began to see their usefullness.
+Now as more of your neighbors are purchasing cars you began to see their usefullness.
 Soon, your pragmatic nature convinces you that owning a car may actually be a good idea.

 The early adopters of automobiles were tinkerers.
 The same is true of internet technologies today.
-We want to change that so that everyone with internet access, early adopters and pragmatic followers alike, is convinced that having a Personal Internet account is a good idea.
+We want to change that so that everyone with internet access, early adopters and pragmatic followers alike, has access to useful internet applications.

 ---